spryker-projects/platform-ref-aws/README.md

    * Select the *Connect Using CLI*
    * Login to upbound using up cli: `up login`
    * Paste the commands to configure your local `kubectl` context
-   * Test your connectivity by running `kubectl get pods -n upbound-system`
+   * Test your connectivity by running `kubectl get pods -n crossplane-system

 ### Installing UXP on a Kubernetes Cluster